kaisenlinux/manpages-dev/packages/mkfs.xfs.md

                           filesystem needs to be mountable by a version of IRIX that does not have the inode alignment feature (any release of IRIX before 6.2, and IRIX 6.2  without  XFS patches).

+                          This option is only tunable on the deprecated V4 format.

                    attr=value
                           This  is  used  to  specify the version of extended attribute inline allocation policy to be used.
 By default, this is 2, which uses an efficient algorithm for managing the available inline inode space between attribute and extent data.

                           The previous version 1, which has fixed regions for attribute and extent data, is kept for backwards compatibility with kernels older than version 2.6.16.

+                          This option is only tunable on the deprecated V4 format.

                    projid32bit[=value]
                           This is used to enable 32bit quota project identifiers.
 The value is either 0 or 1, with 1 signifying that 32bit projid are to be  enabled.
 If  the  value  is omitted, 1 is assumed.
 (This default changed in release version 3.2.0.)

+                          This option is only tunable on the deprecated V4 format.

                    sparse[=value]
                           Enable  sparse  inode chunk allocation.
 The value is either 0 or 1, with 1 signifying that sparse allocation is enabled.
 If the value is omitted, 1 is assumed.